Dallas Child Injury Lawyer

 Given their curious nature and rambunctious spirit, parents anticipate their children will get a few bumps and scrapes now and again.
 As prepared as parents may be for these little mishaps, some accidents are impossible to predict.

-If your child recently sustained bodily injuries in a serious accident due to another’s negligence, you might be eligible to file a civil injury claim on the child’s behalf.
-When seeking a qualified legal advocate dedicated to pursuing your child’s injury claim, consider an experienced Dallas child injury lawyer.
+If your child was harmed in a serious accident due to another’s negligence, you might be eligible to file a civil injury lawsuit for their injuries.
+When seeking a skilled legal advocate dedicated to pursuing a claim of this nature, consider an experienced Dallas child injury lawyer.

 Filing a Civil Injury Claim on Behalf of a Child in Dallas

-While a parent has standing to file an injury claim on their child’s behalf, they lack standing to enter into a binding settlement agreement for their child’s claim, so if the parties want to settle the child’s claim, they must file a “friendly suit” to do so.
-A “friendly suit” is filed once the child’s parent and opposing party reach an agreed-upon settlement for the child’s injury claim.
-A court-appointed attorney then reviews the settlement to ensure its terms are acceptable and in the child’s best interests.
+While a parent has standing to file an injury claim on their child’s behalf, they lack standing to enter into a binding settlement agreement, so if the parties want to settle the minor’s claim, they must file a “friendly suit” to do so.
+A “friendly suit” is filed once the child’s parent and opposing party reach an agreed-upon settlement for the injury claim.
+A court-appointed attorney then reviews the injury settlement to ensure its terms are acceptable and in the child’s best interests.

 Accidental Injuries Commonly Sustained by Minor Children

-Regardless of the type of accident a minor child sustains bodily harm, they are at an overall higher risk of suffering severe and potentially fatal injuries.
+Regardless of the type of accident they sustain injuries in, children are at an overall higher risk of suffering severe and potentially fatal injuries.
 Some of the more common types of accidental injuries involved in juvenile injury negligence claims include, but are not limited to, the following:

 - Head injuries